maxfolley/django-bootstrap-admin/README.md

 django-bootstrap-admin
 ======================

-Twitter Bootstrap Style Admin with some othe niceties for the Django Framework.
+Twitter Bootstrap Style Admin for the Django Admin.

 To install run